Traditional Hand-Forged Ironmongery Range Explainer

 Latch Accessories

-A full range of latch accessories and spare parts is available, including replacement bars, thumb pieces, staples, and privacy adaptors.
-These are ideal for refurbishing existing fittings or converting standard latches for internal bathrooms or bedrooms where privacy is required.
+A full range of latch accessories and spare parts is available, including replacement bars, thumb pieces, staples and privacy adaptors.

 Hand-Forged Door Bolts

-Traditional hand-forged door bolts offer a secure and authentic solution for internal or external doors.
-Available in straight or cranked versions with penny, fishtail, or shepherd’s crook ends, they provide reliable strength and complement the rest of the hand-forged range.
-Pewter and Armor Coat options are available for moisture-prone areas.
+Available in straight or cranked versions with penny, fishtail or shepherd's crook ends, they provide reliable strength while matching the wider hand-forged range.

 Pull Handles